embeddedinn/embeddedinn.github.io/_posts/2022-01-15-Docker101_for_embedded_systems_DevOps.md

 ## Docker Networking

 Like an application running in a VM, an application virtualized in a container is unaware it is executing within it.
 So, applications in different container instances can open the same ports.
-To use these ports, we need to bind a “host port” to a “container port.”
+To use these ports, we need to bind a `host port` to a `container port`.

 To bind a container port to a host port, use the `-p` argument to `docker run`.